LittleGreyCells/escheme-ooi/README.md

 escheme-oops
 ================

-The escheme interpreter is implemented using object-oriented programming techniques -- classes, virtual functions, and templates.
+The _escheme_ interpreter is implemented using object-oriented programming techniques -- classes, virtual functions, and templates.

 ## Introduction

-In this old project, whose inception reaches back into the early 1990s, I answer the question whether it is possible to implement escheme using a purely object-oriented approach.
-Among the OO-cognoscenti this means NO CASE ANALYSIS.
+The inception of this project reaches back into the early 1990s.
+I answer the question whether it is possible to implement _escheme_ using a purely object-oriented approach.
+Among the OO-cognoscenti this means NO CASE ANALYSIS, only dynamic dispatch.

 ## Implementation Constraint(s)